awsmug/torro-forms/README.txt

 = 1.0.0beta8 =
 * Added pariticipiants option "No restrictions"
-* Added filters for default on $participiants_restrictions
+* Added filters for default on $participants_restrictions
 * Added filters for texts
 * Added swedish language files (Thanks to [@elle_])
 * Added persian language files (Thanks to Hos3in)